TAU-FASTLab/CHARM/FESTO/readme.md

 ## Environment setup for ROS
 You must source this script in every bash terminal you use ROS in.
+Do this in your own workspace (created when ROS was installed) e.g. cd catkin_ws/
 ```
 . ~/catkin_ws/devel/setup.bash
 source /opt/ros/noetic/setup.bash